Anatomy of an Alibi by Ashley Elston #bookreview @vikingbooks

 Review

-Need a dark story about ambition…THIS IS IT!
+Need a good southern mystery…THIS IS IT!
 Grab your copy today!

 I received this novel from the publisher for a honest review.